danilovl/doctrine-entity-dto-bundle/README.md

 #### 3.1 Entity DTO

-The `DoctrineEntityDtoBundle` automatically creates Doctrine entity hydration for every entity class names if `isEnableEntityDTO` is true.
+The `DoctrineEntityDtoBundle` automatically creates doctrine hydration for every entity class names if `isEnableEntityDTO` is true.

 ```yaml
 danilovl_doctrine_entity_dto:
   isEnableEntityDTO: true
 ```

-You can add a control attribute `isAsEntityDTO` that only Doctrine entities with this attribute will create DTO hydration.
+You can add a control attribute `isAsEntityDTO` that only entities with this attribute will create DTO hydration.

 ```yaml
 danilovl_doctrine_entity_dto: